Robards–Donelson–Jackson relationship controversy: Officiant and documentation controversy

-In the words of Toplovich, despite diligent search by political allies, enemies, historians, and genealogists for the better part of 200 years, "No credible evidence of a marriage ceremony in Natchez has ever surfaced."
-Col. Thomas M. Green, who was purported to have performed the marriage ceremony for Mrs. Robards and Jackson, had been named a justice of the peace of Bourbon County, Georgia in 1785.
-However, the existence of Bourbon County was not recognized by either Spain or the United States, and even Georgia gave up on it by 1788.
+In the words of Toplovich, despite diligent search by political allies, enemies, historians, and genealogists for the better part of 200 years, "No credible evidence of a [1790/1791] marriage ceremony in Natchez has ever surfaced."

+Plantation owner Col. Thomas M. Green, who was purported by the Nashville Campaign Committee to have performed the marriage ceremony for Mrs. Robards and Jackson, had been named a justice of the peace of Bourbon County, Georgia in 1785.
+However, the existence of Bourbon County was not recognized by either of the local colonial powers (Spain and the United States), and by 1788 even the U.S. state of Georgia gave up claiming that the jurisdiction existed.
 Technically, any marriage of Protestants that took place in the Natchez district prior to November 30, 1792 required a Roman Catholic priest but this law was often ignored and non-Catholic marriages were performed by either Protestant clergy passing through, or simply by friends of the couple.
-Regardless of whether a marriage ceremony took place between late 1790 and early 1791, Rachel's last name changed from Donelson to Jackson in records settling her father's estate filed in April 1791.
+Regardless of whether a marriage ceremony took place between late 1790 and early 1791, Rachel's last name changed from Donelson to Jackson in records settling her father's estate that were filed in probate court in April 1791.

 The absence of any contemporary documentation—in the words of Remini, "nothing official, and nothing in private correspondence"—reinforces the "suspicion that no marriage ever took place in Natchez."
 As per Remini, there is also no evidence proving the negative, so the suspicion remains just that.